Jay Cooke State Park

 Walk-Up and Backpack Sites

 Reservations are not required in order to stay at Jay Cooke State Park's campgrounds.
 However, they are highly encouraged, especially if you are planning a visit over a weekend or holiday.
 The peak seasons in summer tend to see this campground quite full.
 There are, however, certain sites that remain walk-in only.
-There are eight sites that do not allow for reservation and only take first-come, first-served, walk-up guests.
+There are eight sites that do not allow for reservations and only take first-come, first-served, walk-up guests.
 These sites include four designated for backpackers and another four labeled only as walk-ins within the park's campground.

 Alternate camping